rednafi/rednafi.com/content/zephyr/an_ode_to_the_neo_grotesque_web.md

 together a few pages with Perl, PHP, Python, or even Bash, and put something useful out there.

-Now, I don’t want to come across as one of those anachronistic hipster millennials, reeking of RMS energy, who will reject anything that's even remotely modern.
+Now, I don't want to come across as one of those anachronistic hipster millennials, reeking of RMS energy, who will reject anything that's even remotely modern.
 Neither am I under the illusion that web 1.0 was a blissful nirvana, and we should've halted the progress wheel there.
 I wouldn't want to relive the past of loading jQuery-heavy pages on my crappy 2G